 Before meeting or talking, please prepare a list of questions.
 I only have 2 requirements: You must be willing to show me your playing so I can at least understand your current playing abilities better, and there is a 4 page questionnaire that needs to be filled out.

-The questionnaire documentwill take time to complete.
-Just click on the highlighted link.
-Although lengthy, it helps me understand your playing history, signs and symptoms in great detail.
-The questionnaire also includes what should be demonstrated in your playing video or over skype when we meet.
+The questionnaire document will take time to complete.
+Just click on the highlighted link to access it.
+Although lengthy, it helps me understand your playing history, signs and symptoms in greater detail.
+The questionnaire also includes what should be played in order for me to see your symptoms clearer.

 If can, please read a little bit of my Embouchure Dystonia Blog or watch my videos over retraining and concepts on the website or youtube channel -- as I have put years of work into sharing information and resources on it.
 Don't have to agree with everything I write, but this will help you understand my journey and process of rehabilitation better.

 Schedule a Time

 If scheduling a meeting for the first time, please take into account that it usually takes 1-2 hours or more to discuss everything.

-If you would like to continually stay in contact, that is okay too.
+If you would like to continually stay in contact afterwards, that is okay too, but not necessary.

 I only provide guidance via video chat or meeting in person because of the advantage of being able to see your symptoms up close.
 I cannot help anyone based on only written descriptions of symptoms in an e-mail.